StrobeLabs/twa-in-100-lines/README.md

-## Telegram Mini App in 100 Lines (or less)
+## Telegram Mini App in 100 Lines
-Build a simple Telegram Mini App with a clicker/counter functionality using React, TypeScript, and the Telegram Web Apps SDK (@twa-dev/sdk), all within approximately 100 lines of code.
+Build a simple Telegram Mini App with a clicker/counter functionality using React, TypeScript, and the Telegram Web Apps SDK (@twa-dev/sdk)

 This guide will walk you through creating the app, testing it locally using Ngrok, and deploying it.